 Scenario analysis (as described above in respect of climate) can be a powerful tool: by understanding potential downside scenarios that may occur, trustees can test whether their existing investment strategy is optimal and put in place formal contingency plans to protect members' benefits if risks materialise.

 Our next blog considers how to REFINE the steps you plan to take on your journey, to capture any opportunities that may present themselves and ensure that you are well placed to reach your goals.

-Blogs so far in the LCP GEARS series:
+Other blogs in the LCP GEARS series: